-However, this seasonal change can cause more severe mental and emotional stress for some people and can have a negative impact on their everyday life.
+However, this seasonal change can cause more severe mental and emotional stress for some, and it can even have a negative impact on everyday life.

-In this guide, we're going to explore everything to do with Seasonal Affective Disorder and what you can do to cope with it this winter.
+In this guide we're going to explore everything to do with seasonal affective disorder and what you can do to make those dark days a little bit brighter.

-SAD can be debilitating and cause a lack of energy, low mood and may prevent you from carrying our normal day-to-day activities.
+SAD can be debilitating and cause a lack of energy, low mood and may prevent you from carrying out normal day-to-day activities.

-If you notice that you feel depressed at a similar time every year and that it is periodical, with long periods without depression, you may have Seasonal Affective Disorder and you should seek advice from your GP.
+If you notice that you feel depressed at a similar time every year and it’s periodical, with long periods without depression, you may have seasonal affective disorder and you should seek advice from your GP.

 - Your mood